 Will the party have a theme?

-Ugly Sweater, Luau, Fiesta, Star Wars (teens look for any excuse to dress up) Progressive Dinner, Lock In, Lock Out (which is a great option in this season of pandemic) etc.
+Ugly Sweater, Luau, Fiesta, Star Wars (teens look for any excuse to dress up) Progressive Dinner, Lock In, Lock Out, etc.

 How many games should we play?